Blog

 Most ERP systems and most warehouse tools were built for outbound flows.
 Goods move from origin to customer.
 When that flow reverses, many systems require manual workarounds: paper forms, phone calls, spreadsheets used to track return status, and stock adjustments entered by hand after a returned item has been physically received and inspected.

 The driver layer matters here too.
 A driver completing returns pickup needs the same information flow as a driver completing outbound delivery: clear job details, navigation, confirmation of pickup, and a structured handover back to the depot.
-Delivery driver management software handles this without requiring a separate system for returns routes.
+A delivery management system handles this without requiring a separate system for returns routes.

 The result of handling returns inside the delivery management system rather than outside it is that the full loop from order to return is visible in one place, and every status event feeds back to the same source of truth the rest of the business runs on.